Standard business conditions of ULIKETT GmbH

 7.1.
-The customer is obligated to review the delivery.
-A delivery shall be considered approved if a notification of defects is not made within 6 months.
+The customer is obliged to inspect the delivery.
+A delivery shall be considered approved if a notification of defects is not made within 3 months.
 The customer shall substantiate the existence of the defect.
-Deviations in size, color that are customary or material-dependent, Delta E2 passers and die cutters of under 0.2mm in variance, or other characteristics shall not constitute a defect.
-Over- or under-deliveries of 10% shall be considered as the accepted tolerance, unless expressly agreed otherwise.
-The printing data released by the customer shall be considered binding for Contractor.
-Contractor is not obligated to again check, correct or supplement the data after it has been released by the customer.
-Deviations in productions arising due to incorrect data released by the customer lie beyond Contractor’s area of responsibility.
-Any costs incurred, whether form of a credit note, reprint or the like, is excluded.
+Visual assessments of the color may only be carried out under D50 norm lighting.
+Metrologically, only full tone colours may be used for assessment, whereby a deviation of Delta E=2 is permissible.
+Minor deviations in size, passers and die cutters that are customary or material-dependent, of under 0.2mm in variance with a different specification, shall not constitute a defect.
+Over-deliveries or underdeliveries of 10% shall be considered as the accepted tolerance, unless expressly agreed otherwise.
+The printing data released by the customer shall be considered binding for the xontractor.
+The contractor is not obliged to again check, correct or supplement the data after it has been released by the customer.
+Deviations in production arising due to incorrect data approved by the customer lie beyond the contractor’s area of responsibility.
+Any assumption of the costs by the contractor, whether in the form of a credit note, reprint or the like, is excluded.

 7.3.
-With respect to remediable defects, Contractor shall only be obligated to, at its choice, either repair or replace the defective goods that were delivered upon their return.
+With respect to remediable defects, the contractor shall only be obliged, at their own discretion, to either repair or replace the delivered defective goods upon their return.
 If a defect is not remedied within a reasonable period or if the remediation would be associated with a disproportionately high expense, the customer shall have the right to a price reduction and to cancel the contract – provided that the defect is not minor.
 If the defect involves performances that are severable, a cancellation may only be demanded with respect to the defective partial performance.
-Any further claims of the customer are excluded.
+Any further claims by the customer are excluded.

 8.1.
-Liability on the part of Contractor shall be excluded in cases of slight negligence.
-In cases of gross negligence, Contractor’s liability is, to the extent permitted by law, limited to the respective order value.
-The customer shall prove that gross negligence exists.
+Liability on the part of the contractor shall be excluded in cases of slight negligence.
+In cases of gross negligence, the contractor’s liability is, to the extent permitted by law, limited to the respective order value.
+The customer shall prove that gross negligence has occurred.

 8.2.
-To the extent permitted by law, Contractor shall not be liable for loss of profit, consequential damages, loss of earnings, frustrated expenditures, intangible losses, consequential damages resulting from defects, damages resulting from third party claims or loss of data.
+To the extent permitted by law, the contractor shall not be liable for loss of profit, consequential damages, loss of earnings, fruitless expenditures, intangible losses, consequential damages resulting from defects, damages resulting from third party claims or loss of data.

 8.3.
 Claims by the customer arising from the product liability law shall remain unaffected by the exclusions of liability.

 9.1.
-Contractor and the customer shall undertake to maintain secrecy of the confidential information of the other contractual partner which they receive and not to make it accessible or disclose it to third parties.
+The contractor and the customer are obliged to maintain secrecy regarding the confidential information received from the other contracting partner and not to make it accessible or disclose it to third parties.

 9.2.
-However, the customer agrees that its personal data, namely its name/company, registration number, powers of representation, contact person, business address and other addresses for the customer, telephone number, fax number, e-mail address, bank details, UID number is automatically identified, stored and processed for the purpose of performance of the contract and customer support as well as for advertising purposes of the Contractor and for purposes of referencing current or previous business relationships with the customer and may be used by Contractor for these purposes.
+However, the customer agrees that their personal data, namely their name/company, registration number, powers of representation, contact person, business address and other addresses of the customer, telephone number, fax number, e-mail address, bank details, VAT ID number is automatically identified, stored and processed for the purpose of performance of the contract and customer support, as well as for the advertising purposes of the contractor and for the purpose of referencing current or previous business relationships with the customer and that may be used by the contractor for these purposes.

 10.2.
 The place of jurisdiction shall be the competent court for commercial matters in Vienna.

 11.1.
 Should a provision of these General Terms and Conditions be invalid or unenforceable in whole or in part, the validity and enforceability of all remaining provisions of these General Terms and Conditions shall remain unaffected thereby.
-The invalid or unenforceable provision shall be replaced by that valid and enforceable provision considered to most closely approximate the economic purpose that the contractual parties pursued by means of the invalid or unenforceable provision.
+The invalid or unenforceable provision shall be replaced by a valid and enforceable provision considered to most closely approximate the economic purpose pursued by the contracting parties with the invalid or unenforceable provision.

 11.2.
-Changes or amendments to a contract must be made in writing.
+Changes or additions to a contract must be made in writing.
 This shall also apply to a waiver of the written form requirement.